Luke 7

 [8] For I also am a man set under authority, having under me soldiers: and I say to this one, Go, and he goes; and to another, Come, and he comes; and to my servant, Do this, and he does.

-In this verse it says clearly that the centurion himself acknowledges the authority of the beloved Son of God.
-He believes that by the Holy Word, all things will obey and if the Holy Son of God says a word, his servant will be healed instantly; this is the faith everyone should think about.
+Comments Luke 7:8 This verse clearly states that the centurion himself acknowledges the authority of the beloved Son of God.
+He believes that by the Holy Word all things obey, and that if the Holy Son of God says a word, his servant will be healed instantly; this is the faith everyone should consider.

 [10] And they that were sent, returning to the house, found the servant whole.

-The Bible did not mention the entire conversation, the conversation the Lord had with the centurion himself, but in that length of time, some of the people that came with the centurion had returned home to prepare and found the servant healed.
-The message in all gospels may not tell all the details of the meeting, but we must combine them all.
-The situation is resolved here, and the servant has been miraculously healed by the word of the Lord.
+Comments Luke 7:10 The Bible does not mention the entire conversation, all the conversation the Lord Jesus had with the centurion himself, but in that length of time, some part of the people that came with the centurion have returned home to prepare and found the servant healed.
+The message in all the Gospels may not include all the details of the meeting, but we must combine them.
+The situation is resolved here, and the word of the Lord has miraculously healed the servant.

-In this verse it shows that the Lord of life is never alone; the multitudes of people are always surrounding him.
+Comments Luke 7:11 In this verse, it shows that the Lord of Life is never alone; multitudes of people always surround him.

 [12] Now when He drew near to the gate of the town, behold, there was carried out one that was dead, only son of his mother, and she was a widow, and many people of the town were with her.